Do you have someone who needs to be quarantined in your home? We learned first hand how to do it.

 We have a bedroom and bathroom right off of our laundry room and they are all at the end of a hallway.
 The door went up in that hallway.

 Our neighbors loaned us a mini-fridge and we created a little kitchenette in my laundry room.
-We stocked them up with water, juice, snacks, cereal, fruit, bread, peanut butter, jelly and lunch meat.
-Their were some other miscellaneous supplies we provided for our 21 year old gals.
+We stocked them up with water, juice, snacks, cereal, fruit, bread, peanut butter, jelly, and lunch meat.
+There were some other miscellaneous supplies we provided for our 21-year-old gals.

 Day to Day Living

 We put meals outside their door and then move away and they bring it in.
 Then I Lysol down the area.
 They put things back out once a day and I pick them up with gloves.
 With the garbage cabinet and the dishwasher already open, I can scrap and put the dishes right into the dishwasher.
 When I was done I take off my gloves, inside out, and throw them away.
 Then I wash my hand thoroughly and Lysol the area again.
 I wipe down all the counters with bleach water.

 My hands by the way are a mess.
 I’m going to try “No-Crack” tonight to see if I can get some relief from my rough, dried-out hands.
 I’ve been using some regular hand lotions and it’s not helping at all.
 I probably wash my hands 30 times every day.
 I wipe down all the things that get touched by us (doorknobs, light switches, soap dispenser handles, faucet handles, toilet handles and lids, drawer and door handles) several times a day.

 Instacart App is how I’ve been buying our groceries we have had such a wonderful experience with Aldi.
 I’m going to write a separate post just about that.